 Content and Themes

-During the program, you will practice reading, writing, speaking, listening skills as well as important strategies that enhance effective communication.
+During the program, you will practice listening, speaking, reading and writing skills as well as important strategies that enhance effective communication.

 You will also learn about Canadian culture.
 Throughout the program, language skills are developed in the context of nursing-related themes such as documentation, reporting, history-taking, therapeutic communication, patient-centered care, assertive communication,ethics, etc.

 The CCCN program offers a variety of webinars each session on topics related to healthcare.
-Webinar topics may include: Aboriginal Cultural Awareness, Knowing Your Rights as a Nurse in Manitoba, Pharmacology, Long-Term Care, Dementia, Effective Reporting, Assertive Communication, Nursing Ethics & Standardized Patient (OSCE) Workshops.
+Webinar topics may include: Indigenous Cultural Awareness, Knowing Your Rights as a Nurse in Canada, Pharmacology, Long-Term Care, Dementia, Effective Reporting, Assertive Communication, Nursing Ethics & Standardized Patient (OSCE) Workshops.

 These webinars are supplementary and also open to Internationally Educated Health Professionals (IEHPs) who are not registered in Modules 1,2, 3 or 4.
 (Webinars are available to IEHPs who are planning on immigrating to Canada as well as IEHPs in Canada.)